SilviaS152002/ArticulatedCarFramework/README.md

-For users: Go to [Releases](https://github.com/SilviaS152002/ArticulatedCarFramework/releases).
+For users: Go to [Releases](https://github.com/SilviaS152002/ArticulatedCarFramework/releases), and also grab [this file](https://github.com/SilviaS152002/ArticulatedCarFramework/blob/main/NS15.ArticulatedSideDumpHopper_v1.0.zip) for a demo.

 For modders: